 Travel Nurse Job Market Looks Bright in 2021

-States, including California, are getting closer and closer to fully reopening, and the need for nurses will continue to be strong.
+The need for travel nurses continues to be strong as states have fully opened and people start enjoying a somewhat normal summer.
 That’s great news!
 And the even better news is that staff nurses are beginning to take a much-needed break.
 The combination of those two developments means that there will be an abundance of travel nurse and allied assignments.
 Now is the time to take advantage of the opportunities.

 As we write this article the true depth of the events that have unfolded since early 2020 seems to have been fully realized and the spread of the virus is slowing.
 That is truly great news.
 Although the once prevailing sentiment was that the demand for travel clinicians would slow down, that does not seem to be the case.

-In addition to and because of demand, travel nurse and allied pay packages continue to be higher than normal so this is a great time to start your travel career.
+In addition to and because of demand, travel nurse and allied pay packages continue to be higher than what we historically experience so this is a great time to start a travel career.
 The forecast shows an immediate demand in labor and delivery (L&D) and OR.
 L&D has often been a summer season need so we are expecting a higher than normal year.
 ER and orthopedics may also see a seasonal increase as people spend more time in recreational activities over the summer months.

 Where we once told travelers to take whatever assignment came their way, you can now be a little more selective about location.
 Just remember that the facility that hires you really needs you to be ready to go.
 Use the time to sharpen your skills and maybe choose a city that you would not have necessarily traveled to at another time.
 Seize the adventure.

-If you’ve done travel assignments in the past, reach out to the managers at those facilities and let them know you’re ready.
+If you’ve done travel assignments in the past, one of the best ways to get a new assignment is to reach out to the managers at those facilities and let them know you’re ready to go.
 Managers will naturally gravitate to travelers who have experience in their facility.

 Be ready to roll as facilities begin doing more elective procedures and towns get back to a new, albeit modified, normal.
 Know where you want to go, communicate that to your recruiter, and make sure you have the documentation you need.